equallevel/grapple-demo/README.md

 * `npm run build` builds the Docker image.
 Run this if you change the Dockerfile or add a new gem.
 * `npm start` starts/restarts the container from the image.
 An image **must** exist before this command can be run.
 * `npm run serve` initializes the database, builds an image, and starts the container. *Recommended for first time Docker setup.*
+* `npm run dev` starts a local server for development